-The Department advises the Minister on a range of policy issues, proposals and submissions from interested parties.
-It also presents submissions to Parliamentary and other inquiries of relevance to the Department's role and responsibilities.
-It has regular contact with other Commonwealth and State government departments and statutory authorities in order to assist integration of science, technology and innovation policies with industry, economic and social policies.
+The Department of Science was established in December 1984, with a brief to develop science policy and services.
+It advises the Minister on a range of policy issues, proposals and submissions from interested parties and also presents submissions to Parliamentary and other inquiries of relevance to the Department's role and responsibilities.
+It has regular contact with other Commonwealth and State government departments and statutory authorities in order to assist integration of science policies with industry, economic and social policies.

-The Department helps to stimulate technology in Australia and advises the Government on policies relevant to the needs of research institutions and industry.
+The Department helps to stimulate science in Australia and advises the Government on policies relevant to the needs of research institutions and industry.
 The current programs can be grouped under the following objectives:

-- to stimulate scientific research and technical development in industry, government and academic sectors: - to facilitate the effective application of technology and the development of technologies having special significance for Australia's industrial growth; - · to facilitate invention and innovation; - to promote Australia's interests through international co-operation in science and technology; - to ensure that science and technology issues are considered in the development of government policies, particularly industry and economic policies; - to improve community awareness of the benefits and disbenefits of science and technology; - to develop Australia's role in space activities;

-- to carry out Australian Government policy as it relates to Antarctica (see entry on Antarctic Division, p 601); - to provide the national meteorological service (see entry on Meteorology, p 591); - to provide the national ionospheric prediction service (see entry on Ionospheric Prediction Service, p 591); - to provide a Government analytical service (see entry on Australian Government Analytical Laboratories, p 590); - to provide a national industrial property service to Australia, and development assistance in industrial property services to developing countries under international arrangements (see entries on p 588 and p 605).
+- to stimulate scientific research in industry, government and academic sectors; - to promote Australia's interests through international co-operation in science; - to ensure that science issues are considered in the development of government policies; - to improve community awareness of the advantages and disadvantages of science; - to develop Australia's role in space activities; - to carry out Australian Government policy as it relates to Antarctica (see entry on Antarctic Division, p 651); - to provide the national meteorological service (see entry on Meteorology, p 640); - to provide the national ionospheric prediction service (see entry on Ionospheric Prediction Service, p 640); - to provide a Government analytical service (see entry on Australian Government Analytical Laboratories, p 639); - to provide a national industrial property service to Australia, and development assistance in industrial property services to developing countries under international arrangements.